jeremyong/jeremyong.github.com/_posts/2023-01-10-tangent-spaces-and-diamond-encoding.markdown

 We'd like to represent the artist-authored tangent space at each vertex in as compact a representation as is reasonable, without sacrificing too much precision, and without incurring too much ALU cost during decode.
-Smaller vertex footprints means we less GPU memory traffic, more space for more triangles, and ultimately shipped content with higher fidelity.
+Smaller vertex footprints means less GPU memory traffic, more space for more triangles, and ultimately shipped content with higher fidelity.

-Assuming the normal vector is provided at each vertex, at this point, we still have a couple degrees of freedom.
+Assuming the normal vector is provided at each vertex, we still have a couple degrees of freedom.
 First, we haven't stipulated that $T$ and $B$ be orthogonal, and further, we haven't actually placed them on the tangent plane yet.
 By convention, we point $T$ in the direction where the first texture coordinate changes the most rapidly, and $B$ in the direction where the second